sonar-scala/sonar-scala/README.md

   sonarScan
 ```

-Obviously, if you want to have this automated by your CI, which is ideally how
+If you want to have this automated by your CI, which is ideally how it's
-it's intended to be used, the pull request setting will be different for each
+intended to be used, the pull request setting will be different for each pull
-pull request.
-Most of the modern CI tools allow you to use a built-in
+request.
+Most of the modern CI tools allow you to use a built-in environment
-environment variable to get the current pull request number, e.g. CircleCI has
+variable to get the current pull request number, e.g. CircleCI has
 `CIRCLE_PR_NUMBER` and Travis provides `TRAVIS_PULL_REQUEST`.

 Please remember that if you use the Scapegoat integration, you still need to